THE ONES TO WATCH: ENDOMETRIOSIS SUPPORT, RESEARCH

 These organizations provide support and the most up-to-date information available.
 They create materials for outreach to young women who are just beginning to experience symptoms, and guidance to women who are ready for surgery on how to choose a true GYN surgical specialist whom they can trust to perform excision or resection of endometriotic lesions.
 They work to debunk out-of-date endometriosis therapies and myths and create networks to share information on a broader scale.

-Dr. Tamer Seckin, MD, co-founder of EFA
+Dr. Tamer Seckin, MD, co-founder of Endofound

 “I started the Endometriosis Foundation of America after spending more than 25 years treating women with the disease, and after seeing first-hand the struggles they faced trying to get a proper diagnosis that would lead to effective treatment,” said Dr. Tamer Seckin.
 “I knew that something had to be done to create awareness.
-I founded EFA with the support of my patients, and it was brought into the public eye in 2009 when Padma Lakshmi joined me as a co-founder choosing to tell her story to the world in an effort to turn her pain into something positive by creating national awareness of the disease.”
+I founded Endofound with the support of my patients, and it was brought into the public eye in 2009 when Padma Lakshmi joined me as a co-founder choosing to tell her story to the world in an effort to turn her pain into something positive by creating national awareness of the disease.”

-The EFA is the first research and advocacy foundation of its kind organized by a private physician, and it mission is to increase disease recognition, provide advocacy, facilitate expert surgical training, and fund landmark endometriosis research.
+Endofound is the first research and advocacy foundation of its kind organized by a private physician, and it mission is to increase disease recognition, provide advocacy, facilitate expert surgical training, and fund landmark endometriosis research.

 “As we bring more awareness to the disease we will see more diagnosis,” said Seckin.
 “Early diagnosis is the best prevention for endometriosis because it allows for early intervention.
 Currently, a staggering 176 million women worldwide have this disease.
 While this number is significant, there are not enough research monies to grasp the full burden of this disease, and we suspect actually that these numbers are much higher.
 The disease costs society an estimated $110 billion annually and is one of the top three causes of female infertility and hysterectomy.

 “It is a shame that gynecologists are missing this disease regularly.
-They are misdiagnosing it and in some cases they are even telling women that it’s not real and that their pain is in their head.
+They are misdiagnosing it and in some cases, they are even telling women that it’s not real and that their pain is in their head.
 Many women with endometriosis are depressed because no one understands them.
 Doctors have to have more compassion, more empathy.
 They need to understand endometriosis so that they can treat their patients!
 It’s that simple!”

 - Specifically, The ENPOWR Project is the country’s first educational program focused on raising endometriosis awareness among the adolescent population for the purpose of early diagnosis.
 ENPOWR stresses the importance of self-advocacy when dealing with reproductive health, and arms both boys and girls with the tools needed to navigate a challenging healthcare environment.

-- The ENPOWR Award recognizes both an individual and an institution who have demonstrated commitment to women’s health education.
-Senator Jeffrey Klein (Bronx) and The Young Women’s Leadership Network were honored last year as each exemplify these values.
+- The ENPOWR Award recognizes both an individual and an institution who have demonstrated a commitment to women’s health education.
+Senator Jeffrey Klein (Bronx) and The Young Women’s Leadership Network were honored last year as each exemplifies these values.
 Given the under-representation of endometriosis in the public health and research landscape, these leaders in the field are invaluable for moving the disease forward and should be recognized as such.